What is the Federal Employers Liability Act (FELA)?

 FELA Lawyer with Industry Experience

 David P. Legare is a former member of the National Association of Railroad Trial Counsel.
-Before starting our firm, he defended a national railroad company from FELA and Federal Rail Safety Act (FRSA) claims.
+Before starting our firm, he defended a national railroad company from Federal Employers Liability Act and Federal Rail Safety Act (FRSA) claims.
 He now uses his experience and knowledge to protect injured railroad workers and fight for their full compensation.

 If you have suffered an injury caused by a railroad, please contact us at (406) 294-9450 or online.